-SHERIDAN RESIDENCE JUDICIAL PROCESS

-INCIDENT REPORT

-Alleged violations of the RCLS are documented by Residence staff in an Incident Report

-ALLEGED LEVEL 1, 2 & 3 VIOLATIONS JUDICIAL MEETING WITH RLC

-Resident(s) meet with the RLC to review the Incident Report.

-ALLEGED VIOLATIONS OF BEHAVIOUR CONTRACTS AND/OR SERIOUS LEVEL 3 VIOLATIONS: JUDICIAL MEETING WITH GM (OR DESIGNATE)

-Resident(s) meet with the GM to review the Incident Report

-DECISION LETTER

-RLC communicates decision about allegations, violations, and sanctions to Resident(s) in writing.

-INCIDENT REFERRED TO RLC/GM

-In situations where Resident(s) are repeat offenders or Level 3 violations are assessed, the Incident will be referred to the GM.
+SHERIDAN RESIDENCE JUDICIAL PROCESS Alleged v INCIDENT REPORT Alleged violations of the RCLS are documented by Residence staff in an Incident Report JUDICIAL MEE , 2 & 3 VIOLATIONS TING WITH RLC C to review the Incident Report.
+ALLEGED VIOLATIONS OF BEHAVIOUR CONTRACTS AND/OR SERIOUS LEVEL 3 VIOLATIONS: JUDICIAL MEETING WITH GM (OR DESIGNATE) Resident(s) meet with the GM to review the Incident Report DECISION LETTER RLC communicates decision about allegations, violations, and sanctions to Resident(s) in writing.
+INCIDENT REFERRED TO RLC/GM In situations where Resident(s) are repeat offenders or Level 3 violations are assessed, the Incident will be referred to the GM.
+DECISION LETTER GM communicates decision about allegations, violations, and sanctions to Resident(s) in writing.

-DECISION LETTER

-GM communicates decision about allegations, violations, and sanctions to Resident(s) in writing.
+Note: when the person/position identified is not available, their designate will assume their role in the process.